-The price of a palladium ring typically falls between the price of 14K and 18K white gold.
-It’s purity, hypoallergenic quality and lower maintenance are the main arguments for choosing this alloy over white gold.
-It’s lower density and lower price tag are typical reasons one would choose this alloy over platinum.
+Its purity, hypoallergenic quality and lower maintenance are the main arguments for choosing this alloy over white gold.
+Its lower density and slightly lower price tag are typical reasons one would choose this alloy over platinum.

 Platinum is a rare precious metal which is naturally grayish white in color.
 Like palladium, platinum is hypoallergenic and needs no rhodium plating.

 Platinum has been used in precious jewelry for centuries.
 It polishes to an excellent shine and is very malleable, so it is great for setting stones in intricate designs.
 Platinum is also the most dense of the precious metals, making it a sturdy metal for intricate filigree designs.
 This density also lends itself to setting large diamonds since prongs made of platinum are sturdier than ones made of white gold.